 Brighton & Hove City Council wants to ensure that the City and its residents receive high quality services and excellent value for money.
-In the context of managing scarce resources, pay levels need to be set at a level that will enable the council to attract and retain high calibre individuals without being overly generous or imprudent with public funds.
+In the context of the significant budget challenges that the council faces, pay levels need to be set at a level that will enable the council to attract and retain high calibre individuals without being overly generous or imprudent with public funds.